History of Carlos Boozer in Timeline

 Carlos Boozer

-Carlos Boozer is a retired American professional basketball player.
-He was a two-time NBA All-Star, playing for the Cleveland Cavaliers, Utah Jazz, Chicago Bulls, and Los Angeles Lakers in the NBA, and the Guangdong Southern Tigers overseas.
-Boozer also represented the United States in international competition, winning a bronze medal at the 2004 Summer Olympics and a gold medal at the 2008 Summer Olympics.
+Carlos Boozer is a retired American professional basketball player and two-time NBA All-Star.
+He played for the Cleveland Cavaliers, Utah Jazz, Chicago Bulls, and Los Angeles Lakers in the NBA.
+His career also included a stint with the Guangdong Southern Tigers overseas.
+Boozer represented the United States in international competition, winning a bronze medal at the 2004 Summer Olympics and a gold medal at the 2008 Summer Olympics as a member of Team USA.

 November 20, 1981: Carlos Boozer's Birth